harshildesai152/ReadMeGeniusAi-/README.md

     *   `src/lib/schemas/`: Zod validation schemas.
 *   `public/`: Static assets.

+---

-## Customization
+## 🎨 Customization

 *   **Styling**: Modify Tailwind CSS classes and `src/app/globals.css` for theme adjustments.
 *   **AI Prompts**: Adjust the prompts within the files in `src/ai/flows/` to change the AI's behavior and output style.
 *   **ShadCN UI**: Add or customize components from `shadcn/ui` as needed.

+---

-Enjoy using ReadMeGenius!
+Enjoy using ReadMeGenius! 🎉
+Feel free to contribute or report issues.
+*(Consider adding a LICENSE file to your project and linking it here.)*